seed-run/homepage/_docs/adding-python-projects.md

     dockerizePip: false
 ```

-We also have a [Serverless Python Starter](https://github.com/AnomalyInnovations/serverless-python-starter) that you can use.
+We also have a [Serverless Python 3.6 Starter](https://github.com/AnomalyInnovations/serverless-python-starter) and a [Serverless Python 3.7 Starter](https://github.com/fwang/serverless-python3.7-starter) that you can use.